-CONSTITUENT COUNCIL COMMINITY STRATECIC DI ANI DDIODITIES COMMUNITY STRATEGIC PLAN PRIORITIES Blayney Shire Council Our local planning instruments supports a viable and productive agricultural sector.
+Constituent Council Community Strategic Plan Priorities Blayney Shire Council Blayney Blayney Our local planning instruments supports a viable and productive agricultural sector.
 Maintain the availability and quality of water for use in rural areas.
 The Belubula River, waterways and tributaries that flow into our regional water catchments and water supply sources are clean, healthy and biodiverse.
-Clean up waterways throughout the Shire including removal of willow trees, other noxious species, creating wildlife habitat Cabonne Council Cabonne residents have access to secure, quality and reliable water supply.
-Future-proof our water resources through preparing for droughts and being responsible water users.
-All towns and villages have access to a secure potable water supply.
+Clean up waterways throughout the Shire including removal of willow trees, other noxious species, creating wildlife habitat Cabonne Council CABONNE COUNCIL Cabonne residents have access to secure, quality and reliable water supply.
+Future-proof our water resources through preparing for droughts, building a sustainable water network and being responsible water users.
 Weddin Shire Council Collaborative wealth building (strong, diverse and resilient local economy).
 A strong and progressive agricultural sector is maintained.
 Essential infrastructure and services to support business activity are available.
 Existing businesses and new industries are supported and encouraged so as to increase job opportunities.
 Availability of land zoned for development and vacant premises is provided and promoted.
 The Local Economic Development Strategy establishes mechanisms to foster partnerships to advance economic activity.